 TGbe editor: Please update the 7th paragraph as shown below:

 The format of the Bandwidth Indication subelement is the same as the Bandwidth Indication element (see 9.4.2.319 (Bandwidth Indication element)).
-This subelement is present for an EHT STA when channel switching or extended channel switching to an EHT BSS operating channel width wider than 160 MHz or to an EHT BSS operating channel width including at least one punctured 20 MHz subchannel.
+This subelement is present for an EHT STA when channel switching or extended channel switching to an EHT BSS operating channel width wider than 160 MHz or to an EHT BSS operating channel width [17753]that includes at least one punctured 20 MHz subchannel.
 Otherwise, the Bandwidth Indication subelement is not present.

 9.4.2.174 Future Channel Guidance element